IppClub/Dora-SSR/README.md

 ## Dora SSR Joins the Open Atom Foundation

-We are delighted to announce that the Dora SSR project has officially become a donation and incubation preparatory project under the Open Atom Foundation.
+We are delighted to announce that the Dora SSR project has officially become a donation and incubation project under the Open Atom Foundation.
 This new stage of development signifies our steadfast commitment to building a more open and collaborative gaming development environment.

 ### About the Open Atom Foundation